Lenny Kravitz: Kravitz Design

-Kravitz Design Inc. is a New York City-based company founded by Kravitz in 2003.
+Kravitz Design is a New York City–based company founded by Kravitz in 2003.
 Kravitz Design focuses on commercial, residential and product creative direction and design.

 Among its clients are the Morgans Hotel Group, Swarovski Crystal, and The Setai Group.
-In 2010, Kravitz Design Inc. collaborated with Flavor Paper wallpaper on the Tropicalismo Collection, a line inspired by Brazil's Tropicalia art movement of the late 1960s.

-Swarovski selected Kravitz Design Inc. in 2005 and 2006 to participate in their Crystal Palace Collection.
-Kravitz Design Inc. has also envisioned a luxury recording studio for The Setai Resort and Residences in Miami Beach, New York, Paris, and New Orleans.
+Swarovski selected Kravitz Design in 2005 and 2006 to participate in their Crystal Palace Collection.
+Kravitz Design also envisioned a luxury recording studio for The Setai Resort and Residences in Miami Beach, New York, Paris, and New Orleans.
+In 2010, Kravitz Design collaborated with Flavor Paper wallpaper on the Tropicalismo Collection, a line inspired by Brazil's Tropicalia art movement of the late 1960s.